-Overall, these are cheerful and energetic chickens that can brighten up any space.
+Overall, these are cheerful and energetic chickens that can make a great addition to your backyard flock.

 With enough room, bantam hens can easily produce up to four to five eggs per week.
 If you raise several, that is enough to support most families, but you will need to remember that the eggs are smaller than standard breeds.

-When it comes to dealing with Bantam breeds, we’d have to recommend to do your research before purchasing any.
+When it comes to dealing with bantam fowl, we’d have to recommend to do your research before purchasing any varieties.
 Delaware Chicken

 It’s important to understand what type of bantam it is and what breed the parents were.
 This will give you a better idea of how the chicken will act and if you’re providing it with the necessary care.